bokand/bokand.github.io/web_viewports_explainer.md

 and provide common definitions we can use to communicate about them.
 I've attempted to keep this browser agnostic, making definitions applicable across browsers and then documenting and explaining the differences between how browsers implement these definitions.
+My intent is to make this a live document, constantly refreshed to reflect the current state of the world.

-All sizes are in this document, unless otherwise noted, are in CSS pixels.
+All sizes in this document are, unless otherwise noted, are in CSS pixels.
 (i.e. when you zoom in, the size of a CSS pixel increases)

 If it's not already clear, this document is _non-normative_.
 Grain of salt and all that...